Alert Source Discuss

 }

-The EntryPoint must implement the following API to let entities like paymasters to have a stake, and thus have more flexibility in their storage access (see reputation, throttling and banning section for details.)
+The EntryPoint must implement the following API to let entities like paymasters have a stake, and thus have more flexibility in their storage access (see reputation, throttling and banning section for details.)

 // add a stake to the calling entity